shoefer/shoefer.github.io/_posts/2015-07-19-data-numbers-representations.markdown

 ---
-layout: intuds_post
+layout: intuitivemi_post
 title:  "Data, Numbers and Representations"
 date:   2015-07-19 15:07:27
-categories: intuds
+categories: intuitivemi
 comments: true
-intuds-weight: 2
+intuitivemi-weight: 2
-intuds-category: Basics
+intuitivemi-category: Basics
 ---
 I would like to start the intuitive introduction to machine intelligence by looking at the term *data*.
 Let us try to gain an informal but sufficient understanding of how we could define data.